 Likewise, selling off the rights to some of the older songs.
 Fred has expressed his regret in several interviews.

 One of Us: Fred said that each of the characters in the neighborhood of make believe had a little aspect of his own personality.
 We all know if he had Lady Elaine Fairchild in him, he was truly a normal human like the rest of us.

-What Could Have Been: When Sesame Street's Big Bird appeared on the show, Rogers' original script called for his performer, Caroll Spinney, to remove his costume and discuss the inner-workings of the Big Bird puppet.
-Spinney objected, however, because he didn't believe in ruining the illusion of Big Bird for the children.
+When Sesame Street's Big Bird appeared on the show, Rogers' original script called for his performer, Caroll Spinney, to remove his costume and discuss the inner-workings of the Big Bird puppet.
+Spinney objected, however, because he didn't believe in ruining the illusion of Big Bird for the children, having been advised not to by Jim Henson.
 Big Bird ended up appearing as himself in the Neighborhood of Make-Believe.

 As a compromise, the same episode had Rogers donning a giraffe costume and telling the viewers, "When you see big make-believe creatures in parades or in plays or on television, you can know that the people inside are just pretending to be something else."

 According to Betty Aberlin (yes, THE Lady Aberlin) during the Twitch marathon, Rogers himself didn't originally want to talk about divorce on the show, feeling it was too difficult to talk about with his target audience.
 However, since Betty was a child of divorcees herself, and due to a number of other parents believing it to be too important a topic to hide even from the young ones, he eventually decided to go for it, which led to the week-long "Divorce" arc.
 Many agree this worked out for the better (often considered one of the show's most important moments), and it was a case of good timing too since the series was made when the nationwide divorce rate had reached an all-time high.